flowground/amazonaws-com-mediastore-connector/README.md

 A generated **flow**ground connector for the AWS Elemental MediaStore API (version 2017-09-01).

 Generated from: https://api.apis.guru/v2/specs/amazonaws.com/mediastore/2017-09-01/swagger.json<br/>
-Generated at: 2019-05-07T17:35:59+03:00
+Generated at: 2019-07-08T14:35:42+03:00

 ## API Description

 An AWS Elemental MediaStore container is a namespace that holds folders and objects.
-You use a container endpoint to create, read, and delete objects.
+You use a container endpoint to create, read, and delete objects.<br/>

 ## Authorization